btcpayserver/btcpayserver-doc/docs/Troubleshooting.md

 # Troubleshooting an issue in BTCPay Server

 Facing a problem is never fun.
-This document explains the most common workflow and steps you should take to identify the issue you're having more easily and hopefully solve it yourself or with community help.
+This document explains the most common workflow and steps you should take to **identify the issue** you're having more easily and hopefully solve it yourself or with community help.

 Identifying the problem is crucial.

 ## 1. Replicating the issue

 First and foremost, try to determine when the issue happens.
-Try to replicate the problem.
+Try to **replicate** the problem.
 If you think it will describe your issue better, take a screenshot.

 ## 2. Looking through the logs

 Logs can provide an essential piece of information.
-In the next few paragraphs, we will describe how to get the log information for various parts of BTCPay.
+In the next few paragraphs, we will describe how to get the **log information for various parts of BTCPay**.

 ### 2.1 BTCPay Logs